Kinds-of-Intelligence-CFI/animal-ai/docs/integration/Helper-Scripts.md

 ## Introduction

-This document contains useful scripts and code snippets that can be used to perform various tasks.
-These scripts were developed in Python version `3.9.9` and `3.10.0`, and may require additional libraries to be installed.
+This document provides useful scripts and code snippets for various tasks.
+Developed in Python versions `3.9.9` and `3.10.0`, these scripts may require additional libraries.

 ## Extract Configuration File Objects (Python)

-The following Python script can be used to extract the positions of objects from the configuration file of the AAI environment.
-It saves the laboursome effort of maunally writing down the objects and their various positions.
+The following Python script extracts the positions of objects from an AAI environment configuration file.
+This automation saves the effort of manually recording objects and their positions.
 The script uses the `PyYAML` library to parse the YAML file and extract the positions of the objects.

-The script first defines a custom constructor to handle unknown YAML tags, and then uses this constructor to parse the YAML file and extract the positions of the objects.
+The script first defines a custom constructor to handle unknown YAML tags.
+Then, it uses this constructor to parse the YAML file and extract the positions of the objects.
 The positions are stored in a dictionary where the keys are the names of the objects and the values are lists of positions.

 The script can be used as follows: